vahidhedayati/modaldynamix/README.md

 		submitController -> The controller that will process your form being called by iFrame submitAction	-> The action from this controller submitValue 	-> The value to show in the submit value of the RemoteForm

+ Finally:

+ 		url -> you can set url="http://yoururl.to.your.form/controller/call_to_get_form

+By default it will take your templatepage myLocalDomain/_form-IFRAME.gsp and get it via a plugin call to render the template.
+This may cause issues and for this you can just define url="likeabove"

 ### MyIframeDiv our Final Div